 EMI= ₹5000000 x 0.01 x (1+0.01) ^120] / [(1+0.01) ^120-1 = ₹71,735

 The total amount payable will be ₹71,735 * 120 = ₹86,08,257.
 The principal loan amount is ₹50,00,000, and the interest amount will be ₹36,08,257.

 A home loan EMI calculator helps you check home loan interest rates easily and figure out the interest you will need to pay with your home loan.
 To arrive at a result after the completion of mathematical calculations, you will need to enter the following details on the calculator:

 - Loan repayment tenure

-After you fill out the required details in the fields provided, click on ‘Calculate.’
+After filling out the required details in the fields provided, click ‘Calculate.’
 You will see a detailed breakup of your loan mentioning the amount payable towards interest.
 The online EMI calculator is free to use.